ubc-library-rc/gis-spatial-stories/content/dynamic-maps.md

 ### Reference Webmaps
+The most basic reference webmap is simply a basemap, contained in a viewbox with controls and an attribution at the bottom.

+<iframe src="./reference/jawg-map.html" style="width:90%; height:450px; border:none;"> </iframe>

 Much like their static counterparts, reference webmaps can be as simple as a basemap with a drop-pin locator or a single data layer.
 Explore the interactive capabilities of each.

 <iframe src="./reference/leaflet-reference-map.html" style="width:90%; height:450px; border:none;"> </iframe>